stroxler/music-notes/python/things-to-build.md

   - Short snippets of song melodies are also great
   - Licks generated mechanically (e.g. broken arpeggios, pentatonic pattern runs, etc) could also be useful

+More than the metronome, I'm pretty convinced that it's a good idea to do this in Python, where I think the tools that come with music21 - including the ability to parse and process an external pool of music notation - will be incredibly valuable.